Pam Clark

 Training, qualifications & experience

-Foundation Degree in Person Centered Counselling & Psychotherapy
+Foundation Degree in Person-Centred Counselling & Psychotherapy

-Certificate Counselling Skills Level Two
+Certificate in Counselling Skills Level 2

 Diploma in Health Care

-I am fully insured.
+I hold an Enhanced DBS certificate and am fully insured.

 Member organisations